I attended the Salt Institute for Documentary Studies in the fall of 2021. You can listen to my full portfolio of work here.

 A small town in Maine begins the long process of trying to grieve for a tragedy that struck nearly 100 years ago.

-Christy, a middle-aged mother, reflects on how she keeps hold of her own identity when living so selflessly for another.
+Christy, a middle-aged mother, reflects on how she keeps hold of her own identity when living so entirely for another.

 I attended Bowdoin College in Brunswick, Maine, where I fell in love with the world of audio.